Mlaiel/iacherie/integrations/docs/INTEGRATION_ARCHITECTURE.md

 ---

-**Note:** This architecture guide represents the current state and planned evolution of the Ainflue Integration Platform.
+**Note:** This architecture guide represents the current state and planned evolution of the IA Chérie Integration Platform.
 All designs follow enterprise best practices and are continuously evolved based on performance requirements and industry standards.

 **Contact:** mlaiel@live.de for architectural questions and clarifications.